 “Freeze this moment a little bit longer.
 Make each impression a little bit stronger.” ~ Rush

+I use photos to jog my memory of the smells, sounds and feelings that add realism to my settings and characters.
 This first photo was taken from Notre Dame in Paris.
-In case you’re wondering, the buses and trailers were part of a production set for the TV series Highlander with Adrian Paul.
+In case you’re wondering, the buses and trailers belonged to the production crew for the TV series Highlander.
 Looking at this, I remember how incredibly cold it was.
-The wind blew along the river with a ferocity that cut through my coat and several layers of sweaters.
-The water smelled pas frais as it swirled in eddys along the wall.
+The wind blew along the river seeping through my coat and several layers of sweaters.
+The water smelled moins de frais as it swelled along the wall.
+I’m not sure if I realized at the time I would have a protagonist nearly drown in those waters, but I do recall wondering how long it would take to get hypothermia.
+Mystery writers just think that way.

-The images and memories formed a basis for the setting of WIRED which begins and ends in Paris.
-The final scene takes place on the bridge in the distance.
-There are also scenes that take you into the catacombs underneath the city and introduces another side of Paris usually not mentioned in the tour guides.
-For those locations, I relied on research and discovered there’s a French Police unit that patrols the underground keeping peace and deterring criminal behavior.
-Photos become valuable tools for writing and enhances your ability to convey mood and let the setting take on its own character role.
+The images and memories formed the basis for the setting of WIRED which begins and ends in Paris.
+I mentally returned to this location as I wrote the final scene which takes place on the bridge in the distance.
+Darker scenes descended into the catacombs and introduces another side of Paris usually not mentioned in the tour guides.
+For those locations, an article about a French police unit that patrols the underground provided the imagery.

 The second photo is a church yard in England, but my memory is faulty on the exact location.
 I’m thinking it may be in Suffolk.
 I do recall the church was well over 1,000 years old and was marred by medieval graffiti on the ancient floor tiles.
-This will be in the follow-up novel to WIRED which has the working title Persistence of Time.
+This will be in Enigma, the follow-up to WIRED.